SpaceAceMonkey/claude-ai-cli-llm-generated/README.md

 **Notable:** This entire codebase was generated through conversations with AI language models, with only minimal human intervention for file operations and git management.

+## ⚠️ Important Version Notice

+**WARNING: Version 4.0.0 contains a critical bug that causes the application to crash during window resizing, especially when resizing rapidly.
+If you experience crashes, please avoid rapid terminal resizing or consider using version 3.0.0 until this issue is resolved in the next release.**

 ## Quick Start

 ### Requirements